 10. Drink Cumin or Ajwain Water if you are Breastfeeding Mom

-Whenever tummy trouble arises in small babies, a breastfeeding mom can resort to homemade cumin water or ajwain water.
+A breastfeeding mom can resort to homemade cumin or ajwain water whenever tummy trouble arises in small babies.
 It is every Indian grandmother’s advice and a safe home remedy to get relief from colic symptoms in babies.

 - Try rhythmic rocking in your arms or a cradle.

-- Walk in the floor with a baby in your arms.
+- Walk on the floor with a baby in your arms.

 - Swaddling is very comforting to some young babies.

-- Laying your baby on the hands helps to calm down the baby for some time.
+- Laying your baby on the hands helps calm the baby for some time.

-- Sing a lullabies or baby’s favorite song over and over if your baby likes singing.
+- Sing lullabies or your baby's favorite song repeatedly if your baby likes singing.

-- Take a break if possible during your baby’s crying time if possible, and get your relatives to help or even paid help if you can afford it.
+- Take a break during your baby's crying time, and get your relatives to help or even paid help if you can afford it.

 Do you have other tips for colic in babies to share with us?
 Feel free to comment below.

-- The information provided here are guidelines and doesn’t replace medical advice.
+- The information provided here is guidelines and doesn’t replace medical advice.
 Visit the doctor if symptoms persist for a prolonged time.

 - Every child is different, and what works for one may not work for others.
-The above-stated tips have no side effects so you can try them one at a time and see which works best for your kid.
+The above-stated tips have no side effects, so you can try them individually and see which works best for your kid.